Jacob489/MLFlow-CNN/README.md

 - **--batch_size**: Number of samples per training batch (default: 256)
 - **--learning_rate**: Learning rate for training (default: 0.0001)

-Training progress will be displayed in the terminal, including loss values and other metrics.
+Training progress will be displayed in the notebook as well as loss values and other metrics.
 Checkpoints will be saved automatically during training.
-If using TensorBoard, logs will be available in /data2/logs/.
-Once training is complete, the trained model weights will be stored in /data2/models/.